Information security management: Risk management and mitigation

-Once a threat and/or vulnerability has been identified and assessed as having sufficient impact/likelihood on information assets, a mitigation plan can be enacted.
+Once a threat and/or vulnerability has been identified and assessed as having a high threat appraisal on information assets, a mitigation plan can be enacted.
 The mitigation method is chosen largely depends on which of the seven information technology (IT) domains the threat and/or vulnerability resides in.
 The threat of user apathy toward security policies (the user domain) will require a much different mitigation plan than the one used to limit the threat of unauthorized probing and scanning of a network (the LAN-to-WAN domain).

+Some of the most common reasons organizations may struggle implementing risk management protocol are: